Accelerated BSN Programs

 You may be required to attend a personal interview as part of the rigorous screening process that is mandated by the intense nature of the accelerated program.

 The costs of the accelerated program vary on the basis of the number of credits required by the institution for graduation and tuition fees it levies.
-Remember that as a nursing student you will have additional costs in the form of medical equipment, uniform and licensure examinations costs in addition to tuition and living costs.
+Remember that as a nursing student you will have additional costs in the form of medical equipment, uniform and licensure examinations cost in addition to tuition and living costs.

 Financial aid for accelerated baccalaureate program enrollees is limited.
 This is why legislators, federal and state levels, are being persuaded to increase grants and scholarships for such programs.

-A range of different employers across the country are entering into partnership with schools to offer a scheme whereby they repay graduates the cost of tuition in a bid to attract graduates from accelerated programs.
+A range of different employers across the country are entering into a partnership with schools to offer a scheme whereby they repay graduates the cost of tuition in a bid to attract graduates from accelerated programs.